ARMmbed/mbed-os-5-docs/docs/reference/configuration/configuration.md

 }
 ```

-The Arm Mbed OS configuration system gathers and interprets the configuration defined in the target in its [target configuration](../reference/adding-and-configuring-targets.html), all `mbed_lib.json` files and the `mbed_app.json` file.
-The configuration system creates a single header file, `mbed_config.h`, that contains all of the defined configuration parameters converted into C preprocessor macros.
-For instance, based on the JSON snippet above, you would see the macro, `MBED_CONF_CELLULAR_RANDOM_MAX_START_DELAY` in `mbed_config.h`.
+Based on the JSON snippet above, you would see the macro, `MBED_CONF_CELLULAR_RANDOM_MAX_START_DELAY` in `mbed_config.h`.
 This macro will be created for all targets and would be set to `100`, whereas, macro `MBED_CONF_PLATFORM_STDIO_BAUD_RATE` will be set to `9600` only for K64F. `mbed compile` places `mbed_config.h` in the build directory, and `mbed export` places it in the application root. `mbed compile` runs the Mbed configuration system before invoking the compiler, and `mbed export` runs the configuration system before creating project files.

 <span class="notes">**Note:** Throughout this document, "library" means any reusable piece of code within its own directory.</span>